mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ## Respect the scope of the review

-There's an anti-pattern I see frequently in reviews where the reviewer identifies something *near* the lines being modified and asks the author to fix that too.
+There's an anti-pattern I see frequently where the reviewer identifies something *near* code in the changelist and asks the author to fix that too.
 Once the author complies, the reviewer usually realizes that the code is better but inconsistent, so it needs a few more minor changes.
+And then a few more.
 And on and on until a narrowly-scoped changelist has expanded to include lots of unrelated changes.

 {% include image.html file="if-you-give-a-mouse-a-cookie.jpg" alt="If You Give a Mouse a Cookie" max_width="240px" fig_caption=fig_caption class="align-right" img_link=true %}